akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

-Questions or comments regarding this RFP shall be submitted as issues within this RFP’s GitHub repository no later than **4:00 PM** Alaska Prevailing Time on **XXX X, 2025**, to allow the State sufficient time to respond.
+Questions or comments regarding this RFP shall be submitted as issues within this RFP’s GitHub repository no later than **4:00 PM** Alaska Standard Time on **XXX X, 2025**, to allow the State sufficient time to respond.
 All questions and comments will be publicly available.
 Please add yourself as a watcher on the Milestone 2 RFP GitHub Repository if your firm would like updates about changes and comments.